Special Programs

 Faculty-led ensembles

-Yale’s faculty-led performing ensembles offer qualified Yale students the opportunity to enhance their academic experiences through participation in the Yale Concert Band, Glee Club, Jazz Ensembles, and Symphony Orchestra.
+Yale’s faculty-led performing ensembles offer qualified Yale students the opportunity to enhance their academic experiences through participation in the Yale Wind Ensemble, Glee Club, Jazz Ensembles, and Symphony Orchestra.
 In addition to the preparation and performance of state-of-the-art music, participation in these ensembles provides opportunities to learn about the fine arts and their place in society and international cultures, and develop skills to become leaders in the arts.
 Through a robust series of activities (including international tours), students will work with and may become advanced performers, conductors, composers, arrangers, writers, archivists, historians, photographers, producers, media producers, critics, and teachers.
 Admission to ensembles is by audition, and participating students should enroll in the relevant Music department course affiliated with the ensemble each term.
 Some instruments are available for semester-long loans (see ensemble websites).

 First-year Seminar Program